murtaja1/odoo_notes/README.md

 - file not added in the `__manifest__.py` file.
 - `access rights` not set. check this by becoming `superuser`.
 - if a menu is not a parent menu and doesn't have an action then it will be invisible.

+### ValueError: product.template.detailed_type: required selection fields must define an ondelete policy that implements the proper cleanup of the corresponding records upon module uninstallation.
+Please use one or more of the following policies: 'set default' (if the field has a default defined), 'cascade', or ....
+### when receiving such error, you need to use the `ondelete attribute`

 # 13. Wizard: